Fishing Report 13th June 2019

 A great little dam for the bank fisherman and can be very successful for those willing to put in the effort, Getting away from the mainstream lakes Connelly can be an exceptional fishery and there is continually reports of good fishing for cod and Yellow Belly, but because of the unknown it still doesn’t get fished a lot.
 A place to keep in mind.

-Coolmunda is going to be off the radar for some time, unfortunately the lake has had a huge fish kill and is very low on water.
-Recommended to stay away till conditions change.
+Coolmunda is going to be off the radar for some time, unfortunately, the lake has had a huge fish kill and is very low on water.
+Recommended staying away till conditions change.

 Gold Coast Jumpinpin

 Its that time of year when the saltwater fishing comes into its own.
-The Bream have showed up in great numbers around tiger mullet channel and the eastern side of short island.
-There has been the odd tailor getting around on daylight but not big numbers as of yet, tailor normally show up all throughout the pin, lookin for pressure points where the bait will hold will be your best option, casting slugs or cut down plastics is always a go too.
+The Bream have shown up in great numbers around tiger mullet channel and the eastern side of short island.
+There has been the odd tailor getting around on daylight but not big numbers as of yet, tailor normally shows up all throughout the pin, looking for pressure points where the bait will hold will be your best option, casting slugs or cut down plastics is always a go too.

 Tip of the week